 Do I need insurance to be seen at SHCS?

-No, insurance is not needed here at the Student Health and Counseling Center.
+No, insurance is not required here at the Student Health and Counseling Center.
 The cost of the visit is covered by the Student Health Fee.

 Where can I buy insurance?